saulpierotti/markdown_notebook/LB1_B_EC.md

 * Fold recognition: even if I cannot align the sequences I can still align secodary structure elements and other features
 * For threading I need to first align the sequences through fold recognition
 * For doing fold recognition I need to assess the features of the sequence
-* Predicting seqence properties is a mapping problem
+* Predicting sequence properties is a mapping problem
 	* Secodary structure prediction: from a sequence of aminoacids to a sequence of secondary structures
 		* I am mapping a 20-letter alphabet to a 3-letter alphabet
 	* Transmembrane regions: I want to map the sequence to the states in the membrane/out of the membrane